Cecile Harnie: Early life

-Politicial career
+Political career

 She was first appointed to the Senate of Belgium as a representative of the Agalev political party.
 She was a co-opted senator from 14 January 1988 until 23 November 1991.
 In the 1991 general election, she was elected as the directly elected senator for the Brussels district.
 She was a member of the commission investigating the Belgian stay-behind network, which she later criticised for being unable to determine whether there was a connection to the Brabant massacres.
 She called for further investigations to focus on NATO's role.

 On 7 February 1992, as a result of the then-existing dual mandate, Harnie also began serving as a representative in the Flemish Council.
 She was the chair of the women's working group as well as a permanent member of the Advisory and Consultation Committee for Brussels and Flemish Brabant and the working group for Brussels and Flemish Brabant.
 She announced in 1992 that she would not be running for re-election after her term ended and that she was resigning from Agalev.
 She left office on 1 January 1993.